physrisk/website-source/articles/2023/poisson-process.md

     \lim\_{N\rightarrow\infty} \frac{N (N-1) \ldots (N-k+1)}{N^k} = 1 .
 \end{equation}

-Having in mind the limits above, we can take continuum limit of the Binomial distribution
+Having in mind the limits above, we can take continuum limit of the binomial distribution

 \begin{equation}